Hebrew Congregation of Mountaindale Synagogue: History

 Jews, most of them originally immigrants from Germany, began arriving in the Catskills and Mountaindale in the early years of the 20th century.
 They either began farming the area or opening summer resorts for their co-religionists, since Jews were then excluded from existing Catskill resorts.

 Enough had arrived by 1912 to form the congregation that year.
 In 1915 a Hebrew school was built and construction began on the synagogue itself.
 It cost $5,000 ($ in 2009 dollars) to build; a benefit was held after its 1917 completion to pay off the mortgage).

 In 1930 the vestibule was added.
 The mikvah was built as a community project a decade later.
 Further renovations in the 1990s added beadboard siding inside, replaced the ark and put in new windows.
 At that time some of the original interior paintings were painted over as well, although they are preserved in photographs.

 The synagogue and mikvah were listed on the National Register in 2001.
 Eight years later, a lost truck driver attempted to back up using the synagogue's small parking lot on the north side.
 The trailer downed some of the electrical wires along the road, some of which landed on the roof and started a fire, damaging it slightly.
+In 2019, it was announced that the congregation received a grant from the New York Landmarks Conservancy to repair the roof.